 “We were very fortunate to have such a diverse representation of innovative leaders, many who had a personal connection to the biosphere, who enabled the international designation of a truly special place,” said Glen.

 Following Glen’s address, Brian Ilnicki, Executive Director of the Association, spoke to attendees about the diverse and exciting projects the newly incorporated organization will be undertaking in the biosphere in the coming years.
-This includes four separate applied research projects (see MITACs feature story in this edition of the Beaver Hills Bulletin), a comprehensive Wetland Conservation Stewardship and Pilot Project (please see here for more information), and continued efforts to raise awareness of this unique place.
+This includes four separate applied research projects (see MITACs feature story in this edition of the Beaver Hills Bulletin), a comprehensive Wetland Conservation Stewardship and Pilot Project and continued efforts to raise awareness of this unique place.

 At the event, long-time advocate, biosphere champion and BHI board member, Dr. Guy Swinnerton was presented with an original watercolour painting from a local artist depicting dawn breaking over Astotin Lake.
 The contributions and commitment of former BHI Executive Director, Brenda Wispinski, was also recognized with a similar painting by the same artist.